-- 4. Any fuel leaks in the system are likely to cause poor starting and erratic running and must be corrected immediately. - 5.
-A fuel/water separator must be installed.
-(See 7). - 6.
-The fuel return (leak off) pipe must loop down to be level with the bottom of the tank before it enters the top of the tank see 12.
-This prevents fuel 'drain down'.
-This can cause poor starting.
-(See 12). - 7.
+- The mechanical fuel lift pump is fitted to all engines as standard, but if a suction head of 0.25m is required then an electric fuel lift pump must be fitted (ask your dealer or Beta Marine). - It is very important that the excess fuel from the injectors is fed back to the fuel tank and not back to any point on the supply line.
+This will help prevent air getting into the system. - 4.
+Any fuel leaks in the system are likely to cause poor starting and erratic running and must be corrected immediately. - 5.
+A fuel/water separator must be installed. - The fuel return (leak off) pipe must loop down to be level with the bottom of the tank before it enters the top of the tank - see 12.
+This prevents fuel 'drain down'. - 3.
+Fuel pipe sizes are: Supply (mm) Leak off (mm) 8 - 7.
 Fuel lines and hoses must be secured and separated or protected from any source of significant heat.
 The filling, storage, venting and fuel supply arrangements and installations must be designed and installed so as to minimise the risk of fire and explosion.
 Flexible fuel hoses connecting the engine to fuel tank supply and return lines must meet the requirements set in standard ISO 7840:1995/A1:2000 and as required by your surveyor / authority.

-SEAWATER INLET SYSTEM (Heat exchanger cooled engines)
+SEAWATER INLET SYSTEM (HEAT EXCHANGER COOLED ENGINES)